Dynamic algorithms for visibility polygons in simple polygons: Maintaining the weak visibility polygon of a fixed line segment amid vertex insertions

 When $v \notin R_i$ (Figs. \ref{fig:15}(ii), \ref{fig:15}(iii)), we find the point of intersection $x_{i'}$ of line segments $vv_i$ and $v_ax_i$.
 We update $WVP$ by deleting $x_i$ and adding $x_{i'}$.
 Similarly, we update $SPT(p)$ and $SPT(q)$ by deleting $x_i$ and adding $x_{i'}$.
 This case is then similar to case (a) where $v_i$ is replaced with $x_{i'}$; hence, takes $O((k_1+k_2)\lg{n})$ time.\\

 {\bf Case (c)} \\ Let $v_i \in R_i$ and let $v_{i+1} \in R_j$.
-Also, let $x_i$ and $x_j$ be the respective constructed vertices on $v_iv_{i+1}$ Then we have four sub-cases; three of the sub-cases are shown in Fig.~\ref{fig:16}.
-In the other sub-case $v$ is located in a region distinct from $R_i$ and $R_j$.
-Determining and handling either of these cases is similar to case (b).
+Also, let $x_i$ and $x_j$ be the respective constructed vertices on $v_iv_{i+1}$.
+Then we have three sub-cases, which are shown in Fig.~\ref{fig:16}.
+We note that there are no other sub-cases, as $v$ cannot be in any occluded region other than $R_i$ and $R_j$.
+(Whenever this is the case, either the line segment $vv_i$ or the line segment $vv_{i+1}$ intersects with the boundary of the simple polygon.)
+Determining and handling any of these cases is similar to case (b).
 However, here we additionally update $SPT(p)$ and $SPT(q)$ by adding the new constructed vertices (intersection points $x_{i'}$ and $x_{j'}$ of $\triangle vv_iv_{i+1}$ with the constructed edges).
 This additional step takes $O(\lg{n})$ time.\\